dlt-science/science-notes/blogs/POSupd/POSupd.md

 ## Conclusion

-Modeling (D)PoS offers insights into the long-term implications of protocol adjustments and enhances our understanding of the behavioral tendencies of validators or stakers.
+Modelling (D)PoS offers insights into the long-term implications of protocol adjustments and enhances our understanding of the behavioural tendencies of validators or stakers.
 It also highlights their influence on system decentralisation.
 As we delve deeper into various PoS protocols, it's crucial to recognise not just the attractive return rates but also the centralisation and potential risks inherent in different systems.

 <div style="text-align: right;font-weight: bold;">Jinlu Liu</div>
 <div style="text-align: right;font-style: italic;">December 2023</div>